codio/knowledge/source/common/develop/ide/tools/deployment.rst

 Tools->Deployment->Deploy menu
 ------------------------------
-This let's you deploy to any of your deployment targets you created in `Manage Targets <createmanage-a-target>`__.
+This let's you deploy to any of your deployment targets you created in :ref:`Manage Targets <createmanage-a-target>`.
 You are shown a log if any errors occur.

 .. figure:: /img/deploy-menu.png
    :alt: deploy screen